samsonyuwono/CRM-Rails-App-With-JQUERY/NOTES.md

-10/11- 10/12 EOD
+10/12 EOD
-- make function and event listener for drop down button for each company that will show all of a company's leads
-- Get drop down of all of company's leads to show
+- add comment section for lead show page

 Stretch

 Decide where to add comments after all other requirements are achieved
+- Make each lead in drop-down menu clickable